davidIvankov/CollabPlan/README.md

 npm test -w server
 ```

-## Running the project in development
+## Running the Project in Development

 ```bash
 # automatically restarts the server